Dynamics-aware Adversarial Attack of Adaptive Neural Networks: Experiments on 2D Image Attack

 \subsection{Results and Analysis}

-Tables~\ref{cifar} and \ref{imagenet} show the attack results on the CIFAR-10~\cite{krizhevsky2009learning} and ImageNet~\cite{russakovsky2015imagenet} datasets in different maximum perturbation magnitudes $\epsilon$.
+Tables~\ref{cifar}, \ref{cifar_t} and \ref{imagenet} show the attack results on the CIFAR-10~\cite{krizhevsky2009learning} and ImageNet~\cite{russakovsky2015imagenet} datasets in different maximum perturbation magnitudes $\epsilon$.
 “Bf.
 Attack” is “Before Attack” for short.
 “Valid Pxl.” is “Valid Pixel” for short, which denotes the percentage of attacked pixels in all pixels of the image.
 On all datasets with all $\epsilon$, our LGM significantly outperforms the dynamics-unaware FGM, which fully validates the importance of the attack method to be aware of the dynamic architecture changes.
 In the FGSM~\cite{goodfellow2015explaining} attack, the advantage of LGM is more apparent when $\epsilon\geq2$, which gives strong evidence of the superiority of our LGM.
-Since I-FGSM~\cite{kurakin2016adversarial} attack can successfully attack all images when all pixels are perturbed, we restrict the percentage of pixels in attack and find our LGM also superior to the dynamics-unaware FGM.
+Since iterative attack can successfully attack all images when all pixels are perturbed, we restrict the percentage of pixels in attack.
+In Table~\ref{cifar_t}, we apply four representative iterative attack BIM~\cite{kurakin2016adversarial}, PGD~\cite{madry2018towards}, C\&W~\cite{carlini2017towards}, and AutoAttack~\cite{croce2020reliable} in both non-targeted and targeted scenario.
+In all experiments, we find our LGM superior to the dynamics-unaware baseline FGM, and our LGM attack can boost the performance of existing attacks on adaptive neural networks.